juvi21/juvi21/README.md

 - **tinyfep** A simplified and abstracted rendition of FEP+ (Free Energy Perturbation) for molecular simulations. https://www.schrodinger.com/products/fep

 ### Models
-- [juvi21/Hermes-2.5-Yi-1.5-9B-Chat](https://huggingface.co/juvi21/Hermes-2.5-Yi-1.5-9B-Chat) with GGUF and Quantization.
+- **[juvi21/Hermes-2.5-Yi-1.5-9B-Chat](https://huggingface.co/juvi21/Hermes-2.5-Yi-1.5-9B-Chat)** with GGUF and Quantization.
 Outperforms many models in it's class on AGIEval.
 More details in the model-card.
-- [juvi21/Hermes-2-Pro-Mistral-7B-infinity](https://huggingface.co/juvi21/Hermes-2-Pro-Mistral-7B-infinity) with GGUF and Quantization.
+- **[juvi21/Hermes-2-Pro-Mistral-7B-infinity](https://huggingface.co/juvi21/Hermes-2-Pro-Mistral-7B-infinity)** with GGUF and Quantization.
 More details in the model-card.

+### Datasets
+- **[cses-fi-competitive-coding-problems](https://huggingface.co/datasets/juvi21/cses-fi-competitive-coding-problems)** Highly representative set of competitive coding problems from cses.fi in a nice dataformat.